-The zoned block device (ZBD) interface supporting ZBC and ZAC disks was added to Linux® kernel version 4.10.
+The zoned block device (ZBD) interface that supports ZBC and ZAC disks was added to Linux® in kernel version 4.10.
 All Linux kernel versions since 4.10 include the ZBD interface.

-Linux kernels prior to version 4.10 do not have the ZBD interface implemented.
-As a result of using such older kernel, access and management of ZBC and ZAC disks will be limited but still possible.
-This is discussed in more details in the Linux Support document.
+Linux kernels prior to version 4.10 do not implement the ZBD interface.
+If you use a kernel older than kernel 4.10, you can access and manage ZBC and ZAC disks, but only in a limited way.
+This is discussed in more detail in the Linux Support document.

-A system with a Linux kernel version 4.10 or higher is recommended to get started with ZBC and ZAC hard disks.
-For a quick start, it is recommended to use a Linux distribution including ZBD support.
+We recommend only systems with Linux kernels that are version 4.10 or higher for use with ZBC and ZAC hard disks.
+If you intend to follow the examples in this Quick Start Guide, we recommend that you use a Linux distribution that includes ZBD support.
 More information on recommended Linux distributions can be found here.

-Advanced users may want to compile and install a specific Linux kernel version to be used in place of the default kernel shipped with the distribution being used.
-Instructions on how to enable ZBD support in the kernel configuration are provided here.
-It is recommended to always use the highest available stable kernel version, or a long term stable kernel version higher than 4.10.
+Advanced users might want to compile and install a specific Linux kernel version instead of using the default kernel.
+If this is the case, you must enable ZBD support in that kernel.
+An explanation of how to enable ZBD support in the kernel configuration is provided here.
+We recommend that you always use the highest available stable kernel version or a long term stable kernel version higher than 4.10.
 Information on available kernel versions can be found here.

 Kernel Version and ZBD Support

-Two conditions must be met to ensure that a system Linux kernel supports the ZBD interface.
+Two conditions must be met to ensure that a system's Linux kernel supports the ZBD interface.